Jay Kay: Personal life

-Kay began dating actress Denise van Outen in 1998.
-They were engaged and reportedly on the verge of marriage, but split up in 2001.
-He and his current wife, Maria, have two daughters named Carla and Tallulah.
+From 1998 until 2001 Kay was in a relationship with Denise van Outen.

+Kay is married to Maria Kay, and they have two daughters, Carla and Tallulah.
 The track "Carla" from the Automaton album is a tribute to his first daughter.
 There is also a track called "Talullah" from Jamiroquai's 2005 album Dynamite, although the spelling on the album is different to his daughter's name.

-Kay stated in 2010 that he had a "substantial" cocaine habit before quitting his drug use in 2003.
+Kay stated in 2010 that he had a "substantial" cocaine habit before quitting his drug use in 2003, said to have been triggered over his break-up with van Outen.

 Kay formerly lived in the Ealing area of London, where he played some of his first gigs.
-He now lives in Horsenden, where he has a private studio.
+Since 1995 he has owned Horsenden Manor at Horsenden, near Princes Risborough in Buckinghamshire where he has a recording studio, granary and garages.
+In 2020 he applied to extend the property.
+In another interview, he talked about how he has made his home environmentally sustainable, including tending to his own garden without pesticides, caring for livestock, creating an eco-friendly waste-removal system at great cost, and maximising his recycling.
+Kay and the band also put aside a significant portion of their royalties to environmental causes.
+He also owned a property in Gairloch, Wester Ross, Scotland until selling it in 2022.

 When asked in a 1996 interview about having conventional religious beliefs, Kay responded, "I follow the religion of the trees and the greenery.
 I follow the religion of the moon.
 I believe in what people leave behind in the sense of trails and spirits, the energy which they project.
 I believe in vibrations, which is what the whole world runs on."